-The Three Counties Medical School will serve the region where most of the University’s student population live: Worcestershire, Herefordshire and Gloucestershire, as well as the surrounding areas.
+The Three Counties Medical School serves the region where most of the University’s student population live: Worcestershire, Herefordshire and Gloucestershire, as well as the surrounding areas.

-It will be a genuine partnership between the University, NHS Trusts and Clinical Commissioning Groups (CCGs) in the region, with which it already has well-established relationships.
-The creation of a medical school will enhance the reputation both of the University and the regional hospitals and health sector that will play a critically important role in its establishment and success.
+It is a genuine partnership between the University, NHS Trusts and Clinical Commissioning Groups (CCGs) in the region.
+The creation of the new medical school enhances the reputation both of the University and the regional hospitals and health sector that play a critically important role in its success.
 It also aims to make a significant contribution to the quality improvement programme of the regional health service.

 Trust and CCG partners